misavoid/Momentta/README.md

 The `ActivityTracker` class accepts two main parameters:
 - `db_path`: where the tracking results will be stored (default is `momentta_tracking.db`)
-- `category_rules`: the rules loaded from the `momentta_categories.db` to categorize activities, in which one category has one table with all applications for that category.
+- `category_rules`: the "rules" (app lists) loaded from the `momentta_categories.db` to categorize activities, in which one category has one table with all applications for that category.

 ## How to use? ☕